Alby-Projects/Biomedical-Imaging-Projects/README.md

 # Biomedical-Imaging-Projects
-This repository includes all of my coding in MATLAB that was done for medical Imaging
+This repository includes all of my coding in MATLAB that was done for Medical Imaging

 Matlab-Projects/